 We have learned from hard working dedicated, pizza nuts who also happen to be lazy, that if you don't tell the pizza police there are some shortcuts.
 Typical recipes insist that you mix the dry ingredients, add the water, rest, activate the yeast, add the yeast, mix, knead, proof, cut, ball, chill, rest, knead, shape, and finally you can top the dough and bake it.

-Chef Jim Lahey is legendary among lazy bakers for his no-knead bread dough method, and in his excellent book, My Pizza: The Easy No-Knead Way to Make Spectacular Pizza at Home, he has created a simple no-knead pizza dough that cuts out a lot of steps and still produces a fine Neapolitan style crust.
+Chef Jim Lahey is legendary among lazy bakers for his easy no-knead bread dough method, and in his excellent book, My Pizza: The Easy No-Knead Way to Make Spectacular Pizza at Home, he has created a simple no-knead pizza dough that cuts out a lot of steps and still produces a fine Neapolitan style crust.
 My recipe is based on his with only minor variations and is perfect for grilled pizza.

 Makes.
 4 (8") pizzas, enough for 4 to 6 people